 - Outright gift: Your benefits from an outright gift of real property would include an income tax deduction for the property's full fair market value, removal of the property from your estate, and the reward of seeing your gift go to work for public broadcasting.

 - Charitable remainder trust: If you still need the income generated by the property, a charitable remainder trust may be a good solution.
-The property is irrevocably transferred into a trust, which pays income to you for life or a term of years.
+The property is irrevocably transferred into a trust and sold, and the proceeds are reinvested to generate the earnings from which to pay you income for life or a term of years.
 After that, the remaining principal goes to support the many KQED programs you have enjoyed over the years.
 Additional benefits include a substantial income tax deduction in the year the trust is established and no capital gain tax at the time of the gift.

-- Partial interest gift: If you are unable to donate the entire property, you may deed to us an undivided partial interest.
-Alternatively, you may fund a charitable remainder trust with such a partial interest.
-Typically in both instances, the entire property is sold, with the proceeds being shared proportionally between you and KQED (or the trust).
-Your charitable deduction for the gift portion can help offset the capital gain tax on the property interest you keep.
+- Partial interest gift: If you do not wish to donate the entire property, you may deed to KQED an undivided partial interest.
+Alternatively, you may use such a partial interest to fund a charitable remainder trust.
+Typically in both instances, the entire property is sold, with the proceeds being shared proportionally between you and KQED, or between you and the charitable remainder trust.
+Your charitable deduction for the gift portion can help offset the capital gain tax on your portion of the property sale proceeds.

-- Retained life estate: Give KQED your personal residence, but retain the right to live in it for your lifetime.
+- Retained life estate: You may give KQED your personal residence, but retain the right to live in it for your lifetime.
 A retained life estate will give you an income tax deduction in the year you make the gift and the satisfaction of making an important gift during your lifetime.

 - Bequest: You can make a testamentary gift of real estate through your will or trust.